MarkEhler/dsc-1-final-project-online-ds-pt-112618/README.md

 # King County Housing Data Regresion Prediction vs Neural Network Prediction

 The purpose of this repository is to investigate and predict the housing prices in Seattle, Washington using various features given about the property.
 This was my first notebook and linear regression model.
 The linear regression model struggles from overfitting or outlier houses worth over $1 million.
-Recent updates cover a return to this dataset in order to beat my unofficial score of $90,000 MSE using keras neural networks.
+Future updates will focus on a return to this dataset in order to beat my unofficial score of $90,000 mean error using keras neural networks.

 Table of Contents